What Challenges Might We Experience Once a Child Joins

 For children that have had strong bonds with birth or foster families, those early experiences of learning to attach will help them with attaching to you and others throughout life.
 But this also means they will likely need time and help grieving the loss of those close relationships.

 It is a common misconception that if a child is affectionate, it means they have no attachment issues.
 In actuality, a child may be affectionate but solely on their terms, or overly affectionate with anyone (indiscriminate/disinhibited), or affectionate yet terrified of abandonment and thus constantly seeking affection in order to be reassured.
-These are all signs of potential attachment issues if the behavior is prolonged (Qualls, Corkum, & Buckwalter, 2019).
+These are all signs of potential attachment issues if the behaviour is prolonged (Qualls, Corkum, & Buckwalter, 2019).

 Attachment is not an either/or concept.
 It is more like a continuum in which some children develop a secure attachment easily and others struggle to varying degrees.
 If your child is struggling to attach, it does not mean you have done anything wrong, but there may be things you can do to help.
 You can find out more about attachment styles through the resources below or by speaking with a therapist who is familiar with attachment issues.